 The month of May is one of the merriest in the Philippines.
 Almost every weekend (if not every day), there is a festival or town fiesta held somewhere in the country.
 May is also the month of flowers all over the islands; Flores de Mayo, a popular religious activity involves the offering of flowers to the Virgin Mary for the entire month.

 Flores de Mayo culminates in the Santacruzan, a pageant of lovely hand-picked maidens of the town dressed in grandiose garb reminiscent of the queens of old.
-Santacruzan is held in honor of Helena (known as Reyna Elena to Filipinos) and her son Constantine who together, found the cross where Jesus was crucified in Jerusalem.
-Different grand Santacruzan parades are held all over the country throughout the month of May but those in Bicol and Batangas are some of the most visited.
+Filipinos hold Santacruzan in honor of Helena and her son Constantine.
+Both found the cross where Jesus was crucified in Jerusalem.

 No matter where you go in the Philippines in May, you’re sure to find an interesting event to witness, be it a cultural, religious or culinary celebration.
-You might even be invited to celebrate a fiesta by a complete stranger!
-Don’t worry, this is customary for Filipinos; gatecrashers who bear no ill will are often welcomed like old friends.
+Locals might even invite you to celebrate a fiesta by a complete stranger!
+Don’t worry, this is customary for Filipinos.
+People generally welcome gatecrashers who bear no ill like old friends.

 So here are some events and festivals to watch out for in May.
 Keep in mind that schedules may change and you are advised to check with local tourism offices for updates.